iZettle/sdk-ios/README.md

 - `amount`: The amount to be charged in the logged in users currency.
 - `enableTipping`: Perform payment with tipping flow
 - `currency` _(optional)_: Only used for validation.
 If the value of this parameter doesn't match the users currency the user will be notified and then logged out.
 For a complete list of valid currency codes, see [ISO 4217](http://www.xe.com/iso4217.php)
 - `reference` _(optional)_: The payment reference.
-Used to identify an iZettle payment, used when retrieving payment information at a later time or performing a refund.
+Used to identify a Zettle payment, used when retrieving payment information at a later time or performing a refund.
 Max length 128.

 #### Note on tipping

 Passing `enableTipping` to the `charge(amount:)` call does not guarantee that tipping flow will be displayed.
 This is because tipping is not supported by all accounts and all card readers.
-Tipping is only supported with the iZettle Card Reader.
+Tipping is only supported with the Zettle Card Reader.
 The function is introduced market by market.
 If card reader software doesn’t support tipping, users will be prompted to either skip tipping or update card reader software.

 Total tip amount is presented in `iZettleSDKOperationCompletion` completion with `gratuityAmount` property.